MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 ## STOP PARSING  (--%)

-The stop-parsing symbol (--%) prevents Windows PowerShell from interpreting arguments in program calls as Windows PowerShell commands and expressions.
+The stop-parsing symbol (--%) prevents PowerShell from interpreting arguments in program calls as PowerShell commands and expressions.

 Place the stop-parsing symbol after the program name and before program arguments that might cause errors.